BrooklinJazz/elixir_newbie_website_v1/priv/posts/2021/05-29-call-your-mom-app-made-in-24-hours.md

 This was my first hackathon despite being in the industry for years now.
 I really fell in love with the format.
 There’s something enjoyable and motivating about needing an app done with such a tight time limit.
 It forces you to be resourceful and pushes you creatively.

 If you’re thinking about joining in a hackathon, I hope this post helps motivate you and gives you an idea of what the experience is like!

-Feel free to reach out to me or comment If you have any questions about the hackathon or React Native in general.
-I’m happy to help.